 NordVPN offers the best security features including AES-256-bit encryption, internet kill switch, secure DNS, double VPN, onion over VPN, and obfuscated servers to guarantee ultimate online security and privacy.

-The obfuscated servers disguise your VPN traffic as normal internet traffic to help you bypass VPN blocks and geo-restrictions.
+The obfuscated servers disguise your VPN traffic as normal internet traffic to help you bypass VPN blocks and geo-restrictions in New Zealand.
 The Double VPN feature encrypts your traffic twice passing it over 2 servers for maximum data protection.

 To learn more about this provider, check out our NordVPN review.